 Haemochromatosis Awareness Raiser

-His motivation to write the book was to bring laughter and humor to an otherwise not very funny condition and to help start conversations about the not often discussed condition of hemochromatosis.
+His motivation to write the book was to bring laughter and humor to an otherwise not very funny condition and help start conversations about the not often discussed condition of hemochromatosis.

-The characters are all just a little bit exaggerated (hence the “spoof” aspect of the book) but what I liked is that this was not taken too far as to become silly.
+The characters are all just a little bit exaggerated (hence the “spoof” aspect of the book), but I liked that this was not taken too far as to become silly.
 They maintain a human-ness within their over-the-top personalities.
 This is part of what made this book such a fun read!

-As an American I appreciated the humor of how the CIA agents were depicted, and I’m not ashamed to admit that I spent a lot of time looking up terms like “Proper English Breakfast,” “Mews,” and “Marmite.”
+As an American, I appreciated the humor of how the CIA agents were depicted, and I’m not ashamed to admit that I spent a lot of time looking up terms like “Proper English Breakfast,” “Mews,” and “Marmite.”
 I ended up learning a lot!

-Parts of the main characters childhood, diet, and origins all were clues to his story that weren’t obvious if you aren’t familiar with the disease.
-If you’ve read my husband’s book, Holistic Help for Hemochromatosis, you’ll recognize a lot of nuances to what the characters are eating and lifestyle choices that are related to why the main character’s hemochromatosis may have gotten so out of control!
+Parts of the main character’s childhood, diet, and origins were clues to his story that wasn’t obvious if you weren’t familiar with the disease.
+If you’ve read my husband’s book, Holistic Help for Hemochromatosis, or my book, Cooking for Hemochromatosis, you’ll recognize a lot of nuances to what the characters are eating and lifestyle choices that are related to why the main character’s hemochromatosis may have gotten so out of control!